University Clearing guide 2022

 How to apply through UCAS Clearing

-Although you shouldn't panic and rush into accepting the first place you're offered, spots are handed out on a first-come, first-served basis, so don't hang around when it comes to calling up universities.
+Although you shouldn't rush into accepting the first place you're offered, remember that spots are handed out on a first-come, first-served basis.
+Don't hang around when it comes to calling up uni.

 But don't give up!
 Check university Facebook and Twitter accounts for live updates on the phone line situation.

 Applying through UCAS Clearing on A Level results day